Grab £45 in free bets with Paddy Power for Glorious Goodwood

 Secure your free bets from Paddy Power to place on the 2023 Glorious Goodwood festival below.

-If your qualifying wager then goes on to win or lose, Paddy Power will credit your account with £45 in free bets.
-This will be issued to your account within one hour of your qualifying wager being settled.

-With this Paddy Power free bet bonus, you have the ideal opportunity to get up and running with one of the country’s favourite online sports betting platforms.
-Paddy Power will be offering comprehensive coverage of this week’s Glorious Goodwood festival, so click here to register with Paddy Power, and get involved in the action today.
+With this Paddy Power free bet bonus, you have the ideal opportunity to get up and running with one of the country's favourite online sports betting platforms.
+Paddy Power will be offering comprehensive coverage of this week's Glorious Goodwood festival, so click here to sign up with Paddy Power and claim your £45 free bet sign-up offer.

+As the excitement builds for the Glorious Goodwood festival, there are some thrilling races to keep an eye on.
+Plus, with your £45 free bet from Paddy Power, you have plenty of options to consider when placing your wagers.

+Enjoy the action and make the most of your betting experience at Glorious Goodwood with Paddy Power's exclusive offer for new customers.

 Claiming your £45 free bet at Paddy Power after registration is both simple and secure.
 Simply follow these steps: